HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ##### Supplying the Tracking ID

 The mandatory `Task.identifier` "tracking-id" slice element represents the payers tracking identifier.
-This is an identifier that ties the attachments back to the claim or pre-auth and is echoed back to the Payer when submitting the attachments.
+This is an identifier that ties the attachments back to the claim or prior-auth and is echoed back to the Payer when submitting the attachments.
 It is often referred to as the “re-association tracking control number”.

 ~~~
  45:      "identifier": [